 In the early 1700s, Ann Dawson, the daughter of one of Montgomery County’s first settlers, married one of Bucks County’s most prominent citizens, Bartholomew Longstreth.
 Legend has it that Longstreth, who later became the town supervisor of Warminster, fell in love with Ann when he saw her carrying mortar and stone in her apron while helping her father build the famed Crooked Billet Inn.

 Bartholomew was smitten on the spot.
 In those early days it took strong men to survive and prosper, and an equally strong partner in marriage for help and encouragement.
-Ann rode to the wedding at Horsham Meeting on a pillion behind her father and, after the wedding, climbed behind her husband for the ride to her new home.
+Ann rode to the wedding at Horsham Meeting on a pillion (seat cushion in back of a saddle) behind her father and, after the wedding, climbed behind her husband for the ride to her new home.
 Ann’s strength was displayed every day as they worked the farm that was to become home for the happy couple and their family.